Pennsylvania Scottish Rite

 The Pennsylvania Council of Deliberation possesses the legislative and judicial powers not reserved to the Supreme Council and not inconsistent with the Constitution and Regulations.
 It is composed of the active and honorary members of the Supreme Council resident in the Commonwealth, the Past Commanders-in-Chief of the Consistories, the Past Presiding Officers of each Coordinate Body, the first three Officers of the Consistories and Chapters of Rose Croix, the first four Officers of the Councils of Princes of Jerusalem and the Lodges of Perfection.

 The Deputy is the ex-officio Commander-in-Chief.
 The Commander-in-Chief of the Pennsylvania Council of Deliberation is Ill.
-Robert J. Bateman, 33°, RWPGM, Deputy for Pennsylvania and Active Member of the Supreme Council.
+Keith E. Parkinson, 33°, Deputy for Pennsylvania and Active Member of the Supreme Council.

 Our Deputy and Active Members (click on the photos)